ORIGINS

 From a fascination with feathers to the effortless grace of silk, Ipakshi began as a tribute to birds in their most captivating form.

-In 2012, the brutal reality of over 100,000 Amur falcons massacred in Nagaland shifted the brand’s purpose.
+In 2012, the brutal reality of over 100,000 Amur Falcons massacred in Nagaland shifted the brand's purpose.
 Admiration alone was not enough.
 Cushions became clothing.
 Velvet yielded to silk.
 Designs evolved from aesthetic study into purpose-driven collections, each centred on an endangered species.
-Inspiration became advocacy; beauty gained responsibility.
+Inspiration became advocacy.
+Beauty gained responsibility.

 A further turning point came with the discovery of the Persian masterpiece The Conference of the Birds.
 This 12th-century Sufi poem charts the journey of birds seeking truth and enlightenment, reflecting the struggles, victories, and growth inherent to every life.
 It became a lens through which Ipakshi interprets design, conservation, and craft: garments are not just objects of beauty, but maps for reflection, mindfulness, and connection to the natural world.

-Silk is chosen for its luxurious drape and breathable softness; cotton and linen support effortless elegance.
-What began as a study of feathers has evolved into a commitment to continuity: celebrating beauty, honouring endangered birds, and carrying forward the lessons of heritage and mindful design.
+The name Ipakshi comes from the Sanskrit pakshi — bird.
+It makes the universal personal.
+What began as a study of feathers has become a commitment to continuity: celebrating beauty, honouring endangered birds, and carrying forward the lessons of heritage and considered making.

-To wear a bird’s palette is to carry its memory
+To wear a bird's palette is to carry its memory.